-In Middlesbrough the VPG is an amalgamation of two pre-existing groups (MSCB Practitioners Group, Victims, which considered additional support for children / young people at risk of sexual exploitation, and RMHC, which considered children and young people who were 'running / missing from home / care).
+In Middlesbrough the VPG is an amalgamation of two pre-existing groups (MSCB Practitioners Group, Victims, which considered additional support for children / young people at risk of sexual exploitation, and RMHC, which considered children and young people who were 'running / missing from home / care').
 The group continues to discuss and support children and young people who are identified as vulnerable.

 Tees Strategic VEMT group

 This group works to address the issues of vulnerable, exploited, missing or trafficked children.
-It's chaired by Cleveland Police and is an amalgamation of the four Tees LSCBs (Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton on Tees), which meets on a quarterly basis.
+It's chaired by Cleveland Police and is an amalgamation of the four Tees LSCBs (Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton on Tees), which meets on a bi-monthly basis.